amalrik/amalrik.github.com/_drafts/settingup-rails6-rspec.md

 ### Smoke Test
 Lets see if everything works as expected.
-At moment as I write this rspec-rails hasn't a generator for system specs on a release.
+At moment as I write this rspec-rails hasn't a generator for system specs on the latest release.
 So I will do it by hand.

 {% highlight bash %}
 $ mkdir spec/system